Dost Mohammad Khan: Background and rise to power

-Dost Mohammad Khan was born to an influential family on 23 December 1793 in Kandahar, Durrani Empire.
-His father, Payinda Khan, was chief of the Barakzai Tribe and a civil servant in the Durrani dynasty.
-Their family can be traced back to Abdal (the first and founder of the Abdali tribe), through Hajji Jamal Khan, Yousef, Yaru, Mohammad, Omar Khan, Khisar Khan, Ismail, Nek, Daru, Saifal, and Barak.
-Abdal had Four sons, Popal, Barak, Achak, and Alako.
-Dost Mohmmad Khan's mother belonged to the Qizilbash group.
-Dost Mohammad Khan spoke Persian, Pashto, Punjabi and Turkish, but also had knowledge of the Kashmiri language.
+Dost Mohammad Khan was born to an influential Pashtun family on 23 December 1792 in Kandahar, Durrani Empire.
+His father, Payinda Khan, was chief of the Barakzai tribe and a civil servant in the Durrani dynasty.
+Their family could be traced back to Abdal (the founder of the Abdali tribe), through Hajji Jamal Khan, Yousef, Yaru, Mohammad, Omar Khan, Khisar Khan, Ismail, Nek, Daru, Saifal, and Barak.
+Abdal had four sons, Popal, Barak, Achak and Alako.
+Dost Mohammad Khan's mother belonged to the Qizilbash group.
+Dost Mohammad Khan spoke Pashto, Persian, Punjabi and Turkish.
+He was also credited with knowledge of Kashmiri by Mohan Lal.

-His elder brother, the chief of the Barakzai, Fateh Khan, took an important part in raising Mahmud Shah Durrani to the sovereignty of Afghanistan in 1800 and in restoring him to the throne in 1809.
+His elder brother, the chief of the Barakzai, Fateh Khan, took an important part in installing Mahmud Shah Durrani as the sovereign of Afghanistan in 1800 and in restoring him to the throne in 1809.
 Dost Mohammad accompanied his elder brother and then Prime Minister of Kabul Wazir Fateh Khan to the Battle of Attock against the invading Sikhs.
-Mahmud Shah repaid Fateh Khan's services by having him assassinated in 1818, thus incurring the enmity of his tribe.
+Mahmud Shah repaid Fateh Khan's services by having him brutally assassinated in 1818, thus incurring the enmity of his tribe.
 After a bloody conflict, Mahmud Shah was deprived of all his possessions but Herat, the rest of his dominions being divided among Fateh Khan's brothers.
 Of these, Dost Mohammad received Ghazni, to which in 1826 he added Kabul, the richest of the Afghan provinces.
 At the time of his enthronement, his government revenue was about 500,000 rupees, and by the 1830s it had increased to 2.5 million rupees.

 From the commencement of his reign he found himself involved in disputes with Ranjit Singh, the Sikh ruler of the Punjab region, who used the dethroned Sadozai prince, Shah Shujah Durrani, as his instrument.
-In 1834, Shah Shujah made a last attempt to recover his kingdom.
-He was defeated by Dost Mohammad Khan under the walls of Kandahar, but Ranjit Singh seized the opportunity to annex Peshawar.
+In 1834, Shah Shujah made an attempt to recover his kingdom.
+Dost Mohammad Khan mobilized for this, beginning initially with the Jalalabad campaign, and then marching on Kandahar, where Shah Shuja was defeated by Dost Mohammad Khan under the walls of Kandahar, but Ranjit Singh seized the opportunity to annex Peshawar which was ruled by the Peshawar Sardars under his deposed brother, Sultan Mohammad Khan.
 Dost Mohammad sent his son Akbar Khan to defeat the Sikhs at the Battle of Jamrud in 1837.
-His failure in recapturing the Jamrud Fort became the Afghan Emir's worst concern.